 The project is one of the Section 56 initiatives that TNPA has identified to encourage private sector participation as a key element of the company’s Market Demand Strategy (MDS).
-It will provide storage and marine infrastructure to support the overall petroleum demand projections for South Africa.
+It will provide storage and marine infrastructure to support the overall petroleum demand projections for South Africa with this site.

 Bulk liquids such as petroleum, diesel, jet fuel, illuminated paraffin and liquid petroleum gas, will be transported to the Port of Ngqura via ship and piped to the tank farm prior to local supply and/or local and global re-export.
 The facility will create a new tank farm for the Eastern Cape when the existing lease for petroleum storage facilities at the Port Elizabeth harbour expires fast instant.